 Donald Trump

+" = plot induced stupidity, seems about right.
 You won't get no glory on that side of the hole.

 "Although there are definitely some anarchists among libertarians, I am by no means an anarchist myself, nor would I include anarchism in a definition of libertarianism.
 I believe government should have a monopoly on the legitimate use of force against citizens, for the intent of using that force against those who would use force on others.
 There isn't a whole lot in John Stuart Mill's On Liberty which I disagree with (although I'm sure I could find a nitpick if I had to).
 To me, what marks libertarianism is that we view government's basic function not as a distributor of charitable donations, or as a voice of the people, but as an entity designed to strongarm.
 We view laws as a warning, promising to use of force on people if they fail to behave a certain way.
 This is, of course, exactly what happens: people who fail to obey criminal laws are arrested or forced to jump all kinds of hoops in probation programs, those who fail to obey civil laws are ordered to forfeit property to others.
 What separates a general charity from a state welfare program is: if you do not feel like contributing to said program, the penalty is not "well, you can't collect then if things go bad for you later," the penalty is jail or fines.
 It is the threat of force which makes it governmental; the actual administration of the welfare program is just following through on the required behavior imposed on its people.
 This doesn't necessarily mean all laws are bad (although the anarchist type of libertarian might say so), but it does mean that with any proposed law, no matter how seemingly benign, we recognize that its enforcement on any who disagree with it will mean levying fines which take away people's hard-earned money, and/or arrests which take away people's freedom.
 There are lots of things which I believe people should do as a community, on local, regional, and national levels.
 But with a great many of these things, I would rather government were not involved.
 Even for causes which I believe are pure and true, it's a rare instance when I would be willing to coerce compliance from a neighbor to have him support the same things I do.
 It's not so much a case of me wanting to get involved in politics to advance my own agenda, as much as it is a case of wanting to get involved to prevent people from making their agendas part of politics.
 That said, should there be taxes?
 Of course, but the vast majority of tax money is spent on things I consider unethical to spend it on.
 Should there be police and firefighters and a military?
 Again, of course, but many of the laws on the books should not be there from my perspective.
 Classic example: the US War on Drugs.
 Complete and utter bullshit.
 I mean, even heroin, that should be legal to consume, sell, manufacture.
 Now, do not get me wrong: I really don't like junkies.
 If I find out someone is into heroin, I lose all respect for them, replaced with contempt at best and hatred at worst.
 But that's me, and it influences my choices, and it goes as far as how much I was previously willing to help them, and how I interact with them.
 I have no right to dictate how another person might interact with them, or whether the junkie themselves can continue their behavior, until and unless it interferes with the liberty of someone else.
 Are drug abusers more likely to perpetrate violent crime, theft in desperate attempt to raise money, and accidental injury of themselves or others operating vehicles?
 In an overall macro sense, yes.
 But all of those things are crimes already; I mean, being poor also makes you more likely to do all of those things, but it would be crazy to make being poor illegal.
 But I digress: while the police should not be involved in a War on Drugs, they should most definitely be involved in a War Against Violence, and a War Against Theft.
 That's police in their proper role in government.
 I feel one of the main reasons why drugs are illegal in my nation (and many others) is this: violence is hard to prosecute, theft is hard to prosecute, possession is easy as hell.
 Making drugs illegal helps police officers arrest drug abusers more easily, regardless of whether there is another offense or not.
 It's a lazy, unethical, and to be fair, brutally efficient shortcut.
 I understand that an argument can be made that, regardless of whether it is right or not, making certain substances illegal works, it makes the right combinations of numbers pop up when looking at statistics and polls, while not making them illegal doesn't.
 Personally, I'm not keen on sacrificing the principle in the name of results; I do not believe the ends justify the means.
 You might say that view isn't practical, but I think it's just a matter of time before someone shows up who has a new, revolutionary idea on how to get those ends we all want, and offers a horrifying means to get there.
 I don't think it would work; I just think that's how civilizations fall.
 I believe liberty depends, first and foremost, on our ability to identify and defend the correct principles.
 When Stephen Colbert was killed by HYDRA's Project Insight in 2014, the comedy world lost a hero.
 Since his life model decoy isn't up to the task, please do not mistake my performance as political discussion.
 I'm just doing what Steve would have wanted.
-Last edited by ScrotieMcB on Dec 13, 2015, 2:02:03 AM
+Last edited by ScrotieMcB#2697 on Dec 13, 2015, 2:02:03 AM

 |